emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Whatever format is used for archiving, the goal should be to make the link between metadata and data as clear as possible.
-The best approach is dependent on the archiving plan used, but even if the data set is archived solely for personal use, metadata will provide crucial context for future reuse.
+The best approach is dependent on the archiving plan used, but even if the dataset is archived solely for personal use, metadata will provide crucial context for future reuse.

 <!-- PB comment: do we need references for NetCDF or HDF5? -->